Eddie Marshall: Biography

 Marshall was born in Springfield, Massachusetts.
 He played in his father's swing group and in R&B bands while in high school.
 He moved to New York City in 1956, developing his percussion style under the influence of Max Roach and Art Blakey.
-Two years later he played in the quartet of Charlie Mariano and with Toshiko Akiyoshi; after two years' service in the Army, he returned to play with Akiyoshi again in 1965.
-He worked with Mike Nock for a year in the house band of the New York nightclub The Dom, and also worked with Stan Getz and Sam Rivers, and accompanied Dionne Warwick on tours.
+Two years later, he played in the quartet of Charlie Mariano and with Toshiko Akiyoshi; after two years' service in the Army, he returned to play with Akiyoshi again in 1965.
+He worked with Mike Nock for a year in the house band of the New York nightclub the Dom, also worked with Stan Getz and Sam Rivers, and accompanied Dionne Warwick on tours.

-In 1967 he was a member of The Fourth Way, a fusion group which included Nock, Michael White, and Ron McClure.
-This group toured the San Francisco Bay Area through the early 1970s; after this Marshall played with Jon Hendricks and The Pointer Sisters.
+In 1967, he was a member of The Fourth Way, a fusion group which included Nock, Michael White, and Ron McClure.
+This group toured the San Francisco Bay Area through the early 1970s; after this, Marshall played with Jon Hendricks and The Pointer Sisters.

-Marshall was a member of the group Almanac with Bennie Maupin (flute, tenor saxophone), Cecil McBee (bass) and Mike Nock (piano).
+Marshall was a member of the group Almanac with Bennie Maupin (flute, tenor saxophone), Cecil McBee (bass), and Mike Nock (piano).
 They released one album in 1977.

-In the 1980s he worked in the project Bebop & Beyond, who recorded tribute albums to Dizzy Gillespie and Thelonious Monk.
+In the 1980s, he worked in the project Bebop & Beyond, who recorded tribute albums to Dizzy Gillespie and Thelonious Monk.

 Marshall underwent heart surgery in 1984, temporary sidelining his career, but he continued to perform on the recorder.
-He then taught at the San Francisco School of the Arts, and issued his second release as a leader in 1999.
-In the 2000s he worked on the San Francisco Arts Commission.
+He then taught at the San Francisco School of the Arts and issued his second release as a leader in 1999.
+In the 2000s, he worked on the San Francisco Arts Commission.

 Marshall died of a heart attack on September 7, 2011.
-Marshall was survived by his wife, Sue Trupin, his five sons, Andre, Alcide, Jeru and David Marshall and Andre Charles, and his stepson, Reevan Trupin.
+He was survived by his wife, Sue Trupin; his five sons, Andre, Alcide, Jeru, and David Marshall and Andre Charles; and his stepson, Reevan Trupin.